kai3341/nuitkabs/README.md

 any module, you have to rewrite all these commands again.
 And again...

 ## Сonclusion
-NBuild helps you to create really large number of build commands via simple to read, undarstand and edit `YAML` config
+NuitkaBS helps you to create really large number of build commands via simple to read, undarstand and edit `YAML` config

 # Installing
 ```
-pip install -U nbuild
+pip install -U nuitkabs
 ```

 # Pre-requirements